itu-itis22-zeybeko22/ITU-Student-Record-Management-System/README.md

 ### Python Version

 This project is developed using Python 3.11.2.
-It should work with a any Python version ,but I recommend using Python 3.11.2
+It should work with a Python version ,but I recommend using Python 3.11.2